hnarayanan/sicm/README.md

    mit-scheme
    ````

-5. The final step is to fetch and install a recent Scmutils (20230902 at time of writing).
+5. The final step is to fetch and install a recent
+   [Scmutils][scmutils] (20230902 at time of writing).

    ````
    curl -O https://groups.csail.mit.edu/mac/users/gjs/6946/mechanics-system-installation/svm/scmutils-20230902.tar.gz